 This model here can take on every rusty bolt and nuts you throw at it.
 For tightening, it has roughly 150, 400 and 900 max torque in the forward setting and for breaking bolts, it has 200, 440 and 1025 in the reverse setting.

-- 400 ft.-lbs of maximum torque to perform a wide range of heavy-duty fastening applications
+- 400 feet pounds of maximum torque to perform a wide range of heavy duty fastening applications

-- XR Li-Ion batteries with fuel gauge provide 33% more capacity over standard packs
+- XR Li Ion batteries with fuel gauge provide 33 percent more capacity over standard packs

 - Variable speed trigger with electric brake provides user improved control